LostKobrakai/FieldtypeReference/README.md

 # Fieldtype Reference

-This fieldtype provides a way to include data to a page, which is retrieved from a page related to the current one.
+This fieldtype provides a way to include a reference to a field to a page, which the field's data is retrieved from a somehow related remote page.
 This is done in two steps.
-First each fields needs a PHP snippet, which will return the page, which holds the field, that you want to provide a reference to.
+Each field needs a PHP snippet, which will return the remote page, that holds the field, that you want to provide a reference to.
 The second step is providing pairs of templates and fields.
-There you can set which field will be referenced depending on which template the selected page is of.
+There you can set which field will be referenced, depending on which template the selected page is of.
 It's kinda like a one way symlink to a remote field.

 ## Example